Anaheim Ducks Announce 2025 Training Camp Roster Moves

 San Diego Gulls News Release

-SAN DIEGO, Calif. - The Anaheim Ducks announced today that the National Hockey League (NHL) club has reduced its 2025 Training Camp roster to 30 players (17 forwards, 10 defensemen and three goaltenders) after making the following 16 roster moves.
+SAN DIEGO, Calif. - The Anaheim Ducks announced today that the National Hockey League (NHL) club has added three players to its 2025 Training Camp roster, bringing the total to 33 players (19 forwards, 10 defensemen and four goaltenders).

-An updated roster for the Ducks' 2025 Training Camp presented BYLT is attached.

 Calle Clang - G